torvalds/linux/Documentation/admin-guide/ras.rst

 * CPU – detect errors at instruction execution and at L1/L2/L3 caches;
 * Memory – add error correction logic (ECC) to detect and correct errors;
-* I/O – add CRC checksums for tranfered data;
+* I/O – add CRC checksums for transferred data;
 * Storage – RAID, journal file systems, checksums, Self-Monitoring, Analysis and Reporting Technology (SMART).

-By monitoring the number of occurrences of error detections, it is possible to identify if the probability of hardware errors is increasing, and, on such case, do a preventive maintainance to replace a degrated component while those errors are correctable.
+By monitoring the number of occurrences of error detections, it is possible to identify if the probability of hardware errors is increasing, and, on such case, do a preventive maintenance to replace a degraded component while those errors are correctable.

 Types of errors